Cobra Learning - Screen reader tips

 Appearance and Accessibility tab

-- Use the Font Face and Font Size options to adjust the appearance of text in Cobra Learning.
+- Use the Font Size options to adjust the appearance of text in Cobra Learning and/or switch to the OpenDyslexic font style.
 If you want to adjust the size of icons as well, you should use your browser's zooming or scaling options.

 - If you rely on a screen reader to navigate Cobra Learning we recommend you select Show secondary windows as pop-ups; otherwise, some secondary pages may not be distinguishable from the main page.